petrikaj/lappaa/SUPPORT.md

 ## Lappaa Pro

 ### What does Pro include?
-- **Import audio** — from the iOS Files app, from video files in your Photo Library, or from your Clipboard
+- **Import audio/video** — from the iOS Files app, from video files in your Photo Library, or from your Clipboard
 - **No watermark** on exports
 - **Audio Mastering** with adjustable LUFS target (-23 to -14)
 - **Word-by-word caption generation** (on supported devices)